The secret life of… fat cells

 What is whole-body energy homeostasis?

-Fat cells play an integral role in regulating energy supply and demand.
+Fat cells play an integral role in regulating our energy supply and demand.

 What else can fat cells do?